michelep/Nidan/README.md

 ## Install Agents

 First, add a new Agent from "Agents" page and write down/copy API key.
-Copy all files under 'agent' folder where you want to run an agent (also on the same machine as frontend).
-Open nidan.cfg with a text editor ('nano' is ok) and configure:
+Now you can use setuptools to install Nidan Agents, so run:

+    python setup.py build
+    python setup.py install

+then copy nidan.cfg file to /etc/nidan/nidan.cfg or ~/.nidan.cfg.
+Then edit the file and fill apiKey field with API key:

     [Agent]
     apiKey=*[this agent API key]*
     serverUrl=*[URL of the server - i.e. https://localhost/rest]*
+    PIDfile=/tmp/nid_agent.pid
+    LOGfile=/var/log/nidan.log
+    daemonize=0

-then save and run nidan.py
+remember to change serverUrl if needed !
+Then save and run nidan.py

 Please note that if you use "https", agent try to connect to SSL port (TCP 443) and fail if something don't work.